-How to Select Hitch Pins and Linch Pins
+Hitch Pins and Linch Pins Information

 Hitch pins and their variations are simple forms of hardware used to temporarily mount or conjoin mating components.
 Linch pins are specifically designed to retain a wheel or other rotating device on its axle, but can be used as a fastener as well.
 Both of these types of pins require mating holes and some form of a lock to be effective.
 They are most commonly found on vehicle trailers.

-All of the types of pins listed in this selection guide require at least one predrilled hole that is meant to hold and retain objects in place.
+All of the types of pins listed in this guide require at least one predrilled hole that is meant to hold and retain objects in place.
 For coupling applications, two mating segments are aligned and then held in position by the pin.
 Hitch pins and clevis pins require an additional cotter pin inserted perpendicularly to lock the pin in position.
 Linch pins, detent pins, snapper pins, safety spring pins, and toggle pins all contain integral locking mechanisms.

 Like other pins, these devices are meant to resist shear forces, which make them fundamentally different than bolts and screws.
 Sometimes these can be used as shear pins in mechanical overload situations.